bpark/mod-nlp-core/README.md

-# Vert.x wrapper around OpenNLP
+# Vert.x wrapper for OpenNLP